abdullahshahid03/landing-page/README.md

 # Landing Page

 This project is a modern, responsive landing page built with React and Tailwind CSS.
-It showcases the features, workflow, pricing, and community resources for the VirtualR platform.
+It showcases the features, workflow, pricing, and community resources for the VirTuLabVR platform.

 ## Features
 - Responsive design for mobile and desktop